 Engineering Work (eg road, bridge, sawmill, dam)

-This Dam is believed to be the first Gravity Dam in New Zealand.
+This dam is believed to be the first concrete gravity dam in New Zealand.

 Samuel Jickell went on to build similar dams for the Palmerston North City Council.
-To the best of our knowledge then, this small dam marks the transition in New Zealand from masonry to mass concrete in New Zealand dam building.
+It seems that this small dam marks the transition in New Zealand from masonry to mass concrete in New Zealand dam building.
 This was not the first use of concrete in New Zealand.
-It had been used for a variety of purposes that include diversion weirs for water supply, for wave protection on an earthen dam, etc. The historical significance of the Korokoro dam arises from its mass concrete form, the purpose for which it was built, the extent to which it precipitated conflict over use of the water resource, and the form of spillway used.
+It had been used for a variety of purposes that include diversion weirs for water supply, for wave protection on an earthen dam, etc. The historical significance of the Korokoro Dam arises from its mass concrete form, the purpose for which it was built, the extent to which it precipitated conflict over use of the water resource, and the form of spillway used.

 For more information click here for a PDF document